haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 ## The explicit imports plugin

-To provide code lenses, our plugin must define a code lens provider as well as a Command handler.
+To provide code lenses, our plugin must define a code lens provider as well as a command handler.
 The code at `Ide.Plugin.Example` shows how the convenience `defaultPluginDescriptor` function is used to bootstrap the plugin and how to add the desired providers: